 Positioned at the heart of the renewal of circus arts, Cirque Éloize has been creating moving performances filled with magic since 1993.
 Continually striving for artistic perfection, it is one of the leaders in contemporary circus arts.
 Based on the multidisciplinary talents of its artists, Cirque Éloize expresses its innovative nature through theatricality and humanity, and combines circus arts with music, dance and theatre in a path-breaking and original manner.
-With ten original productions to its credit, Cirque Éloize has presented almost 4,000 performances in over 500 cities and 50 countries.
+With eleven original productions to its credit, Cirque Éloize has presented almost 4,000 performances in over 500 cities and 50 countries.
 Cirque Éloize has taken part in numerous prestigious international festivals.

 In addition to its tour performances, Cirque Éloize develops custom-made concepts for international special events.
 To date, more than 1,300 events have taken place.

 Cirque Éloize’s head office and creative studio are located in the Gare Dalhousie, a historic building in the heart of Old-Montreal, departure station of the first train going from Montreal to Vancouver in 1889.
 In order to maintain this site as a place for dialogue and encounters for the circus community, Cirque Éloize invites up-and-coming artists to visit.
 Today, the company includes more than 100 individuals working in various teams and projects.

 President and Artistic Director

 As the artistic director of all of Cirque Éloize’s creations, Jeannot prides himself on bringing together creators from various backgrounds and incorporating different art forms into the acrobatic acts.

 An artist and entrepreneur, Jeannot fell in love with the circus arts in 1984.
 A showman at heart with a genuine interest in all art forms, he set out to hit the road and travel the globe.